Aquilesorei/yib_transfer/README.md

 ## Feedback and Support

 We value your feedback and are committed to improving the Yib's Transfer experience.
-If you encounter any issues, have suggestions for improvements, or need assistance, please don't hesitate to contact us at achillezongo07@gmail.com.
+If you encounter any issues, have suggestions for improvements, or need assistance, please don't hesitate to contact me at achillezongo07@gmail.com.

 Thank you for using Yib's Transfer to simplify your file sharing needs!